mitakeey/alx-low_level_programming/README.md

-#This is the last series of pointers, arrays and strings
+#This is a project series of pointers, arrays and strings